Complete Golf Store Business Logo

 Please keep reading to find out more!

-There are many components that contribute to the virtual golf experience, but the accuracy of the setup is determined mainly by the launch monitor that is included with the package.
+There are many components that contribute to the virtual golf experience, but the accuracy of the setup is determined mainly by the launch monitor that is included in the package.

 Launch monitors come with different price tags, depending on the type of technology they use and the number of readings and data they provide.
 You can buy a launch monitor for as low as a few hundred dollars or as high as tens of thousands of dollars.
 Of course, you can't expect the cheapest available monitor to provide the same experience and accuracy as the priciest models.